FarmDyn/documentation/docs/methodology/coeffGen.md

 ![](../media/image228.png)

-Similarly, soil shares entered via the interface or a batch file are only overwritten if for it at least one of the soil types data are
+Similarly, soil shares entered via the interface or a batch file are only overwritten if at least one of the soil types data are
 entered:

 ![](../media/image229.png)

 ### Yield Data

-Handling of the yields is similar.
+Handling of yields is similar.
 The inclusion of the data is done by *coeffgen\\cropping.gms*:

 ![](../media/image230.png)